 In addition, the Destination Safe Coalition hosts an annual call for projects in partnership with KDOT and MoDOT to fund traffic safety projects for the region.
-In 2021, 18 applications were received, 17 of which were determined to be eligible by the DOTs.
-Five of the projects are in Kansas and the remaining 12 are in Missouri.
-The recommendations for Kansas were to fully fund the top four ranked projects, with the remainder of the allocated funding to go toward the lowest scoring project.
-For Missouri, all 13 projects were recommended to be fully funded.
-These projects will begin in each state's 2021 fiscal year (Missouri: July 1, 2021 - June 30, 2022; Kansas: October 1, 2021-September 30, 2022).
+In 2022, 22 applications were received.
+Two of the projects are in Kansas and the remaining 20 are in Missouri.
+The recommendations for Kansas were to fully fund the two submitted projects.
+For Missouri, 19 of the projects submitted were recommended to receive funding.
+These projects will begin in each state's 2023 fiscal year (Missouri: July 1, 2022 - June 30, 2023; Kansas: October 1, 2022-September 30, 2023).

 - 1. ACTIVITY: Coalition Support.
 Collaborate with safety partners on transportation safety issues in the Kansas City region, including, but not limited to, engaging additional stakeholders, attending Coalition meetings, holding task team meetings, promoting events that incorporate transportation safety, and conducting meetings of the Destination Safe Coalition (Jan, March, May, July, Sept, Nov, or as needed). - 2.
 ACTIVITY: Technical Support.
 Provide support and general direction for the Destination Safe Task Teams (as needed). - 3.
 ACTIVITY: Special Safety Studies.
 Conduct safety data analyses as part of project area studies, corridor studies, and other program activities (as needed). - 4.
 ACTIVITY: Public Education.
 Implement the annual Public Information & Education program through paid and owned media (ongoing). - 5.
 ACTIVITY: Destination Safe Call for Projects.
 Create and organize call for projects for traffic safety programs funded by the Kansas and Missouri Departments of Transportation.
-Assist with DOT eligibility, project scoring, and Destination Safe leadership voting for project approval (June). - 6.
+Assist with DOT eligibility, project scoring, and Destination Safe leadership voting for project approval (Jun). - 6.
 PRODUCT: Safety Calendar.
 Update information about state, regional, and local safety events (as needed). - 7.
-PRODUCT: Biannual Fatality Report.
-Provide two safety/fatality reports per year to the Destination Safe Coalition and TTPC. - 8.
+PRODUCT: Annual Fatality Report.
+Provide a safety/fatality report yearly to the Destination Safe Coalition and TTPC (Dec). - 8.
 PRODUCT: Annual Safety Performance Measure Targets.
-Update the safety performance measure targets based on the Kansas City Regional Transportation Safety Blueprint, Toward Zero Deaths 2018-2022 as well as current data (February). - 9.
-PRODUCT: Transportation Safety Blueprint.
-Complete work on the next iteration of the Transportation Safety Blueprint and provide opportunities for regional stakeholder comment and review (October).
+Update the safety performance measure targets based on the 2022-2027 Transportation Safety Plan as well as current data (Feb).